byt3bl33d3r/MITMf/README.md

 FAQ
 ===
 - **Is Windows supported?**
-- No, it will never be supported
+- No, it will never be supported (so don't ask).

 - **Is OSX supported?**
 - Yes!
 Initial compatibility has been introduced in 0.9.8!
 Find anything broken submit a PR or open an issue ticket!